EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 }
 ```

-## Differences in Connection Management
+## Differences in connection management

 Both TCP and gRPC clients are managing the reconnections.
 That's the reason why it should be registered as a single instance in the application.